Digital Humanities for the History of the Book

 Digital humanities is an expansive, rapidly developing area of research.
 This course is designed to give you a foundation, introducing you to approaches and resources you can continue to draw on after the week concludes.
 You will gain hands-on experience working with popular open source tools used by digital humanities practitioners.
-You will also learn best practices for developing your own digital humanities projects, from curating a dataset and identifying a suitable method of analysis to creating effective and compelling data visualizations you can share.
+You will also learn best practices for developing your own digital humanities projects, from finding collaborators, curating a dataset, and identifying a suitable method of analysis to creating effective and compelling data visualizations you can share.

 Topics that will be covered include:

-- Introducing digital humanities methods and theories
+- Introduction to digital humanities methods and theories

-- Visualizing data in Tableau Public
+- Data visualizations in Tableau Public

-- Creating network graphs in Gephi and maps in ArcGIS Online
+- Geographic maps in ArcGIS Online

 - Georeferencing historical maps with Georeferencer